-Whether they're sky-high or mid-heel, this style is notorious for causing a painful knot on the back of the heel.
-The rigid material presses on a bony deformity some women have called a "pump bump."
-The pressure leads to blisters, swelling, bursitis, even pain in the Achilles tendon.
-Ice, orthotics, and heel pads may provide pain relief...along with better shoes.
-The bony protrusion is permanent.
+Whether they're sky-high or not, this style can give you a painful knot on the back of the heel.
+The rigid material presses on a bony area some women have called a "pump bump,” which is permanent.
+The pressure leads to blisters, swelling, bursitis, and pain in the Achilles tendon.
+Ice, orthotics, and heel pads may provide pain relief -- along with better shoes.

 Problem: Unnatural Foot Position

 Ultra-high heels force the feet into a position that puts stress on the ball of the foot.
 At this joint, the long metatarsal bones meet the pea-shaped sesamoid bones and the toe bones (phalanges).
 Too much pressure can inflame these bones or the nerves that surround them.
 Chronic stress to the foot bones can even lead to hairline fractures.